dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

    Sense* shall ask your pardon in the public papers, with his name to it; but if the error be yours, the concession on your part follows as a duty.

-   Note: *It is a strange thing that Cato cannot be taught to distinguish between peace and union.*
+   (3): *It is a strange thing that Cato cannot be taught to distinguish between peace and union.*

    Though I am fully persuaded that Cato does not believe one half of what himself has written, he, nevertheless, takes amazing pains to *frighten* his